cyberkitsune/chatbox-club-blacklist/README.md

 }
 ```

+I utilize this in my own OSC now playing script, written in Python.
+Feel free to check the code [as an example.](https://github.com/cyberkitsune/vrc-osc-scripts/blob/main/VRCNowPlaying/blacklist.py)

 If you have any suggestions, questions, or other thoughts feel free to discuss on my [Discord](https://discord.gg/QhTpc8Zz) as well!